Greater San Antonio: Economy

 San Antonio–New Braunfels is home to five Fortune 1000 companies.
 Valero Energy Corp, iHeartMedia, USAA, and NuStar Energy are located in San Antonio.
 Rush Enterprises is located in New Braunfels.

 San Antonio is often referred to as "Military City, USA" due to the heavy military presence.
 Currently, San Antonio is home to the largest concentrations of military bases in the U.S. The following military bases are in the San Antonio area: Lackland Air Force Base, Brooke Army Medical Center, Randolph Air Force Base, and Fort Sam Houston.

 Culture

-San Antonio is a popular tourist destination.
+San Antonio enjoys a vibrant culture which it is known for being a popular tourist destination.
 San Antonio is known as the "Alamo City", due to the Alamo being located near downtown San Antonio.
 Other major attractions in San Antonio include the following: River Walk, SeaWorld, San Antonio Zoo, San Antonio Aquarium, and Six Flags.
 New Braunfels is home to a very popular water park known as Schlitterbahn.
+San Antonio's Spanish influence can be seen in the many historic sites across the city, such as the Alamo Mission, Mission Concepción, San Antonio River Walk, Mission San Francisco de la Espada, and Cathedral of San Fernando (San Antonio).
+Bandera just 40 miles northwest of San Antonio, hosts a three-day Cowboy Mardi Gras that attracts over 15 thousand people from all over the world to the town of 829 residents.

+Politics

+The San Antonio metro area has leaned right in recent decades.